peaBerberian/peaberberian.github.io/README.md

-  Going a step further and serving apps from a different domain than the desktop allows parallelization and data isolation (thanks to a browser's cross-origin mechanisms), so that's what I do in my hosted demo (though both multi- domains and single-domain works with this project).
+  Going a step further and serving apps from a different domain than the desktop allows parallelization and data isolation (thanks to a browser's cross-origin mechanisms), so that's what I do in my hosted demo for some of them (the ones declared as "sandboxed" in the config).

-  It means that apps have no way to access what was not voluntarly provided to it and also that a frozen application does not hang the whole desktop, like it would without such isolation.
+  It means that those apps have no way to access what was not voluntarly provided to it and also that a frozen application does not hang the whole desktop, like it would without such isolation.

 - I implemented a "filesystem", mostly backed by [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)-based storage.